 |Nature Sanctuary/Wildlife Reserve||1.5 mi.
 Southeast of Central San Nicolas|

-Although most people visiting the area have heard about the beautiful water and coastline, those aren't the only way to enjoy the natural wonders available.
-Aruba offers some great options, including 3 caves.
+Although most vacationers are attracted by the beaches, that isn't the only way to enjoy the natural wonders available.
+Aruba offers some interesting options, including 3 caves.

-You should consider visiting Guadirikiri Caves, which is located in eastern Aruba.
+You may enjoy visiting Guadirikiri Caves, which is found within eastern Aruba.
 Located on the property of the Arikok National Park, Guadirikiri Caves are fabled to be the spot where two lovers burst through the rocks to create the two domed entrances, and flew to heaven.
 Though fascinating, many guests find it hard to believe that this dark and gritty spot is the site of anything so romantic.

 |Fontein Caves||Cave||1.6 mi.
 North of Central Butucu|